ethereumbook/ethereumbook/src/chapter_10.md

 The primary purpose of these standards is to encourage *interoperability* between contracts.
 Thus, all wallets, exchanges, user interfaces, and other infrastructure components can *interface* in a predictable manner with any contract that follows the specification.
 In other words, if you deploy a contract that follows the ERC-20 standard, all existing wallet users can seamlessly start trading your token without any wallet upgrade or effort on your part.

 The standards are meant to be *descriptive* rather than *prescriptive*.
 How you choose to implement those functions is up to you; the internal functioning of the contract is not relevant to the standard.
 They have some functional requirements, which govern the behavior under specific circumstances, but they do not prescribe an implementation.
-An example of this is how a transfer function behaves when the value is set to zero.
-The ERC-20 standard does not specify whether the transaction should revert or not in this case.
+For example, ERC-20 specifies that a successful transfer updates balances and emits a Transfer event, but it does not prescribe the internal data structures or accounting logic used to implement those requirements.

 ### Should You Use These Standards?